 IKEv2 Configuration Payload as defined in RFC 7296 [43] should be supported.

 Protocol support for High Availability as defined in RFC 6311 [42] should be supported.

+An ephemeral private key shall be used in exactly one key establishment transaction and shall be destroyed (zeroized) as soon as possible.

 For IKE_SA_INIT exchange: